|Why exercise?||Exercise offers a whole host of benefits to health and well-being. Live longer, live happier!|

 The NHS has a Strength and Flexibility podcast with instructional videos that will increase your fitness levels in five weeks.
 For people who are less mobile, there is also a selection of sitting exercises that will keep you active without overdoing it.

-1. There's loads information and apps for workout ideas, NHS Choices is a good place to start.
-Remember to see your doctor first if you haven't exercised in a while or you have any pre-existing conditions.
+There's loads information and apps for workout ideas, NHS Choices is a good place to start.
+Remember to consult your doctor first if you haven't exercised in a while or you have any pre-existing conditions.